 - 13.1 The Designated Leads and Deputy Leads, as indicated in this policy, will have completed Level 3 Designated Safeguarding Lead training, provided by the local authority, refreshed every two years. - 13.2 The Designated Safeguarding Officers and Designated Governor will have completed the recommended safeguarding training through the Local Authority. - 13.3 All governors will receive appropriate safeguarding training at induction, and then at regular intervals.
-The training will provide them with the knowledge to ensure the college's safeguarding policies and procedures are effective. - 13.4 All staff, including temporary, bank staff, agency workers and volunteers, who work with students and/or adults at risk should undertake appropriate training to equip them to carry out their responsibilities effectively, and this is kept up to date by refresher training annually through online modules covering safeguarding, e-safety and Prevent.
-This is reported to the Safeguarding and Prevent Board half-termly to ensure compliance. - 13.5 Safeguarding is covered at both staff and student inductions as well as at other times during the year.
+The training will provide them with the knowledge to ensure the college's safeguarding policies and procedures are effective. - 13.4 All staff, including temporary, bank staff, agency workers and volunteers, who work with students and/or adults at risk should undertake appropriate training to equip them to carry out their responsibilities effectively, and this is kept up to date by refresher training annually through online modules covering Safeguarding, Prevent and Online Safety, including expectations, roles and responsibilities related to filtering and monitoring online activities to ensure a secure online environment for students.
+Staff completion of online modules is reported to the Safeguarding and Prevent Board half-termly to ensure compliance. - 13.5 All staff should receive regular updates through emails, e-bulletins and staff meetings to ensure staff are equipped with the latest skills and knowledge to safeguard children effectively - 13.6 All staff should understand the significance of risks both online and offline, including child to child online abuse (see Annex 5) - 13.7 Safeguarding and Prevent are covered at both staff and student inductions as well as at other times during the year. - 13.8 All HE staff will complete the recommended Home Office Prevent training.